the principles of Quantum physics exhibition

-Quantum – the keys to understanding the principles of Quantum physics, and it does so through the joint creative work of scientists and artists.
+Quantum exhibition is a the keys to understanding the principles of Quantum physics, and it does so through the joint creative work of scientists and artists.
 The project invites the public to browse freely, to awaken their curiosity, and to critically evaluate the new paradigms of modern science.

 Quantum physics describes the fundamental laws of the world that remain hidden from the senses.
 It is the human theory that most accurately describes nature today.
 In many respects, it is a surprising theory, subject to criticism and of great philosophical scope.